Wauwatosa police officer won't face charges in deadly shooting of 17-year-old Alvin Cole, family attorney says

 Milwaukee County District Attorney John T. Chisholm told Cole's family on Wednesday that the officer, Joseph Mensah, will not face criminal charges for the shooting, Kim Motley, the family's attorney told CNN.

-"We've always maintained that officer Joseph Mensa should be held accountable for his actions, and unfortunately today, we disagree with Chisholm's assessment of what he saw," the attorney told reporters on Wednesday.
+"We've always maintained that officer Joseph Mensah should be held accountable for his actions, and unfortunately today, we disagree with Chisholm's assessment of what he saw," the attorney told reporters on Wednesday.

 Cole was shot and killed outside a Wauwatosa mall on February 2 when police responded to a disturbance call, police said.
 Wauwatosa Police Chief Barry Weber told reporters at the time that Cole fired a gun before an officer returned fire.